Sending Money from Australia to the USA (best ways)

 1.2 Large Bank Transfers Above $7000 USD/$9500 AUD

 For your large AUD-USD transfers, you want to make sure that your service has the right infrastructure and passes banking regulations to ensure smooth transactions.

-And our top pick, OFX (review), ticks these boxes.
+And our top pick is OFX for large transfers (review), which ticks all the right boxes.